-It’s July and you know what that means?
-Summer has been in session for a couple of weeks.
+It’s nearing the end of spring and you know what that means?
+That summer breeze is knocking on our door.
 Everyone loves the summertime.
 It’s a time of sunshine, beaches, and family-time; however, it can also be rather slow for small and local businesses.
 Driving new customers to your doorstep is pretty difficult when they’re off on vacation getaways.
 Getting ahold of customers in the summer is hard enough, but then actually convincing them pass up time in the sun and come spend money at your business is pretty close to impossible.

 Today, we’re going to teach you how to defy the odds.
 Though attracting new customers during the summer months is certainly a feat, it can certainly be done.
 In fact, here are the 4 best insights for how to get more customers during the summer.